DarKDevz/LeakDay/README.md

 While we aren't supercell developers but instead are reverse engineers, we dont have a 100% accurate reasoning for this, as it could be a mixture of things

-But because we saw that this leak only happened on binaries which had iOS 12+ compatible binaries, as games like Clash Royale and Mo.co which target iOS 14+ dont have this
+But because we saw that this leak only happened on binaries which were iOS 12+ compatible, as games like Clash Royale and Mo.co which target iOS 14+ dont have this

 It could be either: